nccgroup/DIBF/README.md

 ## IOSEND ##
 ### Sending single IOCTL to a driver ###
 This is a tool intended for proofing vulnerabilities and is meant to be used in conjunction with a hex-editor.
 Once the request of interest has been crafted in it, this utility will send it to the driver using command line parameters.
 The response gets sent to stdout.
+Arbitrary addresses can also be used as input and output buffer addresses.

 ## IOCODE ##
 ### Simple encoding/decoding utility for IO codes ###